jamai12/jamai12.github.io/_posts/2025/2025-02-07-Build-your-own-Socks-Proxy.md

 and we can also use for example nmap let's say that we want to scan port 443,445 with scan option `-sCV`
 ![](/assets/img/Pasted image 20250207201835.png)

-I hope you enjoy reading the blog :).
-Here's the GitHub source code [link](https://github.com/jamai12/Reverse-SOCKS-Proxy.git) for ProxyChains.
+I hope you enjoy reading the blog :) and here's the GitHub source code [link](https://github.com/jamai12/Reverse-SOCKS-Proxy.git).